honeybadger2121-home/badgertechnologies-website/CLOUDFLARE-DEPLOYMENT.md

    # DNS will be automatically configured if domain is on Cloudflare
    ```

-### 2. Cloudflare Pages Functions (Recommended)
+### 2. Cloudflare Pages Functions (Automatic)

-Cloudflare Pages Functions are automatically deployed with your site - no separate Worker needed!
+Cloudflare Pages Functions are automatically deployed with your site!

 1. **Functions Structure**
    ```